What is the plague?

-"Plague" is a word that has been used to describe many episodes of mostly-fatal epidemic or pandemic illness that struck the population at intervals.
-There are basically three types of plague; septicemic, bubonic and pneumonic and they were nothing new to our medieval ancestors.
-Bronze Age skeletons, including one that dates back to 2000 BC, have been found to contain DNA from the bacterium that causes bubonic plague.
+“Plague” is a word that has been used to describe many episodes of mostly-fatal epidemic or pandemic illness that struck the population at intervals.
+However, there are basically three types of plague, caused by a bacterial strain, discovered by Alexandre Yersin of France and Kitasato Shibasaburo of Japan and named Yersinia pestis; they are bubonic, pneumonic and septicemic…and they were nothing new to our early ancestors.
+Bronze Age skeletons, including one that dates back to 2000 BC, have been found to contain DNA from the bacterium that causes plague.
+The bacteria are believed to have been carried by fleas, living on rats.

 With no effective remedy, the suffering population could only turn to their religion.
 The rich left for the country in the hope of escaping contagion…but the plagues would not be stopped before they had killed up to half of the inhabitants of Yorkshire.Bulmer’s Gazetteer (1892)

-For the peasants who had survived the outbreaks of the plague, life became slightly improved for a while.
-There was abandoned land to be taken over and those who worked hard could make a living for their families.
+For the peasants who had survived the outbreaks of the plague, life became slightly improved for a while, once it had passed.
+There was abandoned land to be taken over and those who worked hard could make a better living for their families.
 The peasants demanded higher wages from their overlords.
 However, in 1350, the Statute of Labourers was passed, compelling all unemployed people to take work at the 1346 rate and those who refused were severely punished.

 The consequence of the various plagues that had decimated the population was that there were insufficient healthy people to look after the land.
 As a result, in 1348 and 1349, international trade plummeted.
 This presented a problem for the Lords of the Manors, whose income had plummeted…the surviving poor were in a strong position to demand better wages and working conditions.